earthstrike/AmbassadorGame/README.md

 ## Running the bot
 Set environment variables:

-DISCORD_BOT_TOKEN, DISCORD_SERVER_ID with respective information for your server.
+`DISCORD_BOT_TOKEN`, `DISCORD_SERVER_ID` with respective information for your server.
 The Bot token comes from discordapp.com developer.
-The server id can be obtained from the server by right-clicking on the server, and clicking on the "copy id" menu.
-DISCORD_TEST_MODE can be set to enter test mode.
+The server id can be obtained from the server by right-clicking on the server, and clicking on the "copy id" menu. `DISCORD_TEST_MODE` can be set to `1` to enter test mode.

-python3.6 is recommended, although other versions may work.
-Once these variables are set, you can run `pip3 install -r requirements.txt python3 bot.py
+Currently, the prolific usage of [f-strings](https://realpython.com/python-f-strings/) requires python3.6+.
+Once these variables are set, you can run
+`pip3 install -r requirements.txt
+python3 bot.py
 `